 Let’s take a look at what is the differences between Nittaku Violin with some other similar blades.

-The Violin is thinner compared to Acoustic blade.
+The Violin is thinner compared to the Acoustic blade.
 The thickness of the Violin is 5.5mm, while Acoustic is 5.7mm.
 Also, the Violin is slower and has more flex.

-Acoustic can let you play faster ball but is having less dwell time, less control and less spin than Violin.
+Acoustic can let you play faster ball but has less dwell time, less control and less spin than Violin.

 vs Violin carbon